-Use this screen to look at the current list of multicast groups the Zyxel Device manages through IGMP.
-Configure IGMP in Network Setting > IGMP/MLD.
-To open this screen, click System Monitor > Multicast Status > IGMP Status.
+Use this screen to look at the current list of IPv4 multicast groups the Zyxel Device manages through IGMP.
+Internet Group Multicast Protocol (IGMP) is a network-layer protocol used to establish membership in a Multicast group - it is not used to carry user data.
+You can configure IGMP settings in Network Setting > IGMP/MLD.

-Figure 179 System Monitor > Multicast Status > IGMP Status
+Figure 222 System Monitor > Multicast Status > IGMP Status